-(5) [Except for public water systems covered under § 109.301(1)(iv) (relating to general monitoring requirements), a] A system with [conventional or direct] filtration facilities [permitted prior to March 25, 1989, without individual filter bed turbidity monitoring capabilities] shall [conduct an annual] implement a filter bed evaluation program, acceptable to the Department, which includes, but is not limited to, an evaluation of filter media, filter bed expansion, valves, surface sweep and sampling of filter turbidities over one entire filter run[; and shall submit to the Department, with the Annual Water Supply Report, a study that demonstrates that the water supplier's filter-to-waste or alternate approved operating procedures are meeting the operating conditions under paragraph (1) or (4)].
-The results of the evaluation shall be maintained on file and submitted to the Department upon request.
+(5) [Except for public water systems covered under § 109.301(1)(iv) (relating to general monitoring requirements), a system with conventional or direct filtration facilities permitted prior to March 25, 1989, without individual filter bed turbidity monitoring capabilities shall conduct an annual filter bed evaluation program, acceptable to the Department, which includes an evaluation of filter media, valves, surface sweep and sampling of filter turbidities over one entire filter run; and shall submit to the Department, with the Annual Water Supply Report, a study that demonstrates that the water supplier's filter-to-waste or alternate approved operating procedures are meeting the operating conditions under paragraph (1) or (4).]
+A system with filtration facilities shall implement a filter bed evaluation program, acceptable to the Department, which includes an evaluation of filter media, filter bed expansion, valves, surface sweep and sampling of filter turbidities over one entire filter turbidities an evaluation shall be maintained on file and submitted to the Department upon request.

-(c) A public water supplier required to install alarm or shutdown capabilities or both under § 109.602 shall comply with the following:
+(c) A public water supplier required to install alarm or shutdown capabilities, or both, under § 109.602 (relating to acceptable design) shall comply with the following:

 (1) Test the alarm and shutdown capabilities at least quarterly and document the results in the plant's operational log.
-In order to avoid unnecessary disruptions in treatment, simulated testing of shutdown capabilities is acceptable.
+To avoid unnecessary disruptions in treatment, simulated testing of shutdown capabilities is acceptable.